 Many times a person becomes a workaholic out of anxiety.
 Jesus assures us that God knows our needs and will provide (Matthew 6:25–34).
 Certainly we are to work and not be lazy (2 Thessalonians 3:10–12), but we do not need to anxiously devote all that we are to our jobs.
 Instead, our hearts are devoted to God.
 Our work is done in submission to Him and for His glory.

 Other times workaholism is motivated by greed.
-We are warned that the love of money is the root of all kinds of evil (1 Timothy 6:10).
+We are warned that the love of money is a root of all kinds of evil (1 Timothy 6:10).
 Jesus encouraged His followers to store up treasures in heaven (Matthew 6:19–21).
 Our paychecks do not have eternal value.
 Money is a necessary and useful tool in this life, but money cannot purchase meaning.
 When we work only to inflate our bank accounts, we fail to invest in things with true eternal value.

 Placing love on anything over God makes it an idol.
 We are commanded throughout Scripture to love God over everything else (Matthew 22:37).
 When work—even vocational ministry work—becomes an obsession, it has taken God's rightful place in our lives.